MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/00-primer/concepts.md

 ## What success looks like today
 - You identify high-impact fields (rights, place, creator) and normalize them without losing meaning.
-- You export operations JSON and a cleaned CSV.
+- You export an OpenRefine operations file and a cleaned CSV.
 - You capture notes for data dictionary and README updates.

 ## Where people get stuck
 - Over-merging similar values: use facets and check context before merging.
-- Forgetting to record steps: export operations JSON and write brief notes.
+- Forgetting to record steps: export the OpenRefine operations file and write brief notes.
 - Losing rows on export: clear filters before exporting; verify row counts.
 - Misreading controlled vocabularies: keep the allowed list visible while cleaning.